JianefrelDionaldo/JianefrelDionaldo/README.md

 ---
 ### 👨‍💻 About Me!
-- Information Technology Student at BestLink College of the Philippines.
+- Bachelor of Science in Information Technology (BSIT) Student at BestLink College of the Philippines.
 - Self Taught | currently learning **JavaScript**, **React.Js**, **NodeJS**, **SQL**, **MySQL** and **Data Structures & Algorithms**.
 - Committed to continuous learning and expanding my capabilities.